 And finally, Share explains how to collaborate on libraries of references or share certain references with others.

-The University of York supports four different reference management applications: EndNote, Mendeley, Zotero, and Paperpile.
+The University of York supports three different reference management applications: EndNote, Zotero, and Paperpile.
 All of these can be used on University managed PCs and also installed on your own device (though some are limited to whilst you are at the University).

 Each section below goes over the key points about the reference manager.
 See the box below on this page for links to how to obtain and install the applications.

 EndNote is a reference manager that has two different versions: EndNote desktop (current version is EndNote 20) and EndNote Online.

 EndNote has a full range of features for collecting and organising references, and a plugin that allows you to cite EndNote references in MS Word.

 The desktop application allows for sophisticated searches and is useful for systematic reviews as you can customise fields and store a large number of references.

 The online version of EndNote is a more limited version and isn't typically recommended to use on its own.
 However, it is a very useful way of creating a back up of your EndNote desktop library as you can 'sync' your desktop library with an EndNote online account and therefore have it backed up on EndNote's servers.
 It also means you can access your desktop library remotely from other devices.

 Paperpile is an online reference manager that works in the Chrome web browser and cites with Google Docs.